yakovypg/Ypdf.Web/README.md

 </p>

 ## About
 > **_NOTE:_** The project is in the development stage.
-At the moment it may not work correctly.
-But soon the first release will appear, in which it will be possible to explore the application.
+Now it may not work correctly.
+The first release will be coming soon, where you can explore the application.

 **Ypdf** is a cross-platform, free and open source PDF document processing application that combines the best features of existing solutions and provides the most popular and requested functionality for free to its users.